sitedata/checklyhq.com/site/content/guides/monitoring-as-code.md

 }
 ```

-We can now once more run `terraform plan`, followed by `terraform apply` to see the new changes applied on our Checkly account:
+Going through the usual `terraform plan` and `terraform apply` sequence will apply the changes on our Checkly account:

 {{< figure src="/guides/images/guides-terraform-alerts.png" alt="terraform-created alert on checkly" title="Terraform-provisioned alert on Checkly" >}}

 We are now fully up and running with our monitoring-as-code setup.
 Our checks will run on a schedule, informing us promptly if anything were to go wrong.
-Rapidly getting to know about failures in key website flows will allow us to react fast and mitigate impact on our users, ensuring a better experience with our product.
+Rapidly getting to know about failures in our API and key website flows will allow us to react fast and mitigate impact on our users, ensuring a better experience with our product.

+You can find the complete setup described in this guide on our [dedicated repository](https://github.com/checkly/guides-monitoring-as-code).

 ### Expanding our setup